-- 8. In making my decision under s 54D(4), I have considered the information provided by the Agency, and the FOI Guidelines issued by the Information Commissioner under s 93A of the FOI Act, in particular paragraphs [3.150] [3.157]. - 9.
-On the information before the OAIC, I am not satisfied that the application for further time is justified, for the following reasons: - The application provides limited evidence of appropriate work being undertaken by the Agency to process the internal review request to date.
-As such, it appears the Agency did not utilise the processing period effectively and I cannot find that an extension is justified. - 10.
-The effect of this decision is that the Agency remains deemed to have affirmed the original FOI decision on 1 March 2024. - 11.
-It is open to the applicant to seek Information Commissioner review (IC review) of the Agency's deemed affirmation decision of 1 March 2024.
+- In making my decision under s 54D(4), I have considered the information provided by the Department and the FOI Guidelines issued by the Information Commissioner under s 93A of the FOI Act, in particular paragraphs [3.150] - [3.157]. - 9.
+On the information before the OAIC, I am not satisfied that the application for further time is justified, for the following reasons: - The Applicant's internal review request does not appear to involve sufficient complexity so as to warrant extra processing time, based on the limited evidence of any technical or practical challenges involved in the search and retrieval or processing of documents. - The application provides limited evidence of appropriate work being undertaken by the Department to process the internal review request to date.
+I note that the Department's application states the searches commenced on 10 April 2024, 3 weeks after the internal review request was received by the Department on 20 March 2024.
+As such, it appears the Department did not utilise the processing period effectively and I cannot find that an extension is justified. - 10.
+The effect of this decision is that the Department remains deemed to have affirmed the original FOI decision on 19 April 2024. - 11.
+It is open to the applicant to seek Information Commissioner review (IC review) of the Department's deemed affirmation decision of 19 April 2024.
 Further information on applying for IC review is available on the OAIC website.
-Any application for IC review would need to be made within 60 days of the agency's decision or deemed affirmation decision. - 12.
+Any application for IC review would need to be made within 60 days of the Department's decision or deemed affirmation decision. - 12.
 For further information, the OAIC website provides a resource containing information on applying for an extensions of time to process freedom of information requests. - 13.
 This extension of time matter is now closed.
 Your review rights are set out below. - 14.
-If you would like to discuss this matter, please contact our office on 1300 363 992 or by email at FOIDR@oaic.gov.au, quoting reference number RQ24/00866.
+If you would like to discuss this matter, please contact our office on 1300 363 992 or by email at FOIDR@oaic.gov.au, quoting reference number RQ24/01737.